fcarlone/Train-Prediction/README.md

 **Software/libraries used for this application:**
-JavaScript - for the applications logic Firebase - database to store train information
+JavaScript - for application logic
+Firebase - database to store train information
 jQuery - for HTML/DOM manipulation
 Bootstrap - for making the application responsive
 CSS - for styling the application